Forget the degree! Many community college students are landing good jobs with just a community college professional certificate.

 becoming a growing trend, placement statistics for students in certificate programs is also on the rise.
 According to CNN Money, some schools now offer programs that are placing nearly 100 percent of their students directly after completion of the certificate.
 For example, Wallace State Community College

-in Alabama is coming very close to placing 100 percent of their graduates into manufacturing jobs
+in Alabama is coming very close to placing 100 percent of its graduates into manufacturing jobs

 in the state.
 Wilbur Wright